YourOnly-One/yoo-hugo-content/p/eng-ph/pages/privacy-policy.md

 By using Site, you signify your acceptance of this policy.
 If you do not agree to this policy, please do not use Site.
 Your continued use of Site following the posting of changes to this policy will be deemed your acceptance of those changes.

 ## Update
-This Privacy Policy was last updated on: 2021-01-28.
+This Privacy Policy was last updated on: 2022-03-14.

+### Changes
+- Changed all links to `https`
+- DoubleClick DART Cookie and Advertising Partners section replaced with Google Adsense section.
+- Added YouTube videos section

 <hr/>

 This policy was based on:
-* <a href="http://privacypolicies.com" rel="noopener external nofollow" referrerpolicy="strict-origin-when-cross-origin">PrivacyPolicies.Com</a>
+* <a href="https://privacypolicies.com" rel="noopener external nofollow" referrerpolicy="strict-origin-when-cross-origin">PrivacyPolicies.Com</a>
-* <a href="http://www.privacypolicyonline.com" rel="noopener external nofollow" referrerpolicy="strict-origin-when-cross-origin">PrivacyPolicyOnline.com</a>
+* <a href="https://www.privacypolicyonline.com" rel="noopener external nofollow" referrerpolicy="strict-origin-when-cross-origin">PrivacyPolicyOnline.com</a>